traefik-workshops/traefik-gitops/README.md

  - **Continuously Reconcilled** - the agents are continuously observe the desired state and attempt to apply the desired state.

 ## Prerequsities
-- Two Kubernets clusters acting as e.g. staging and production environments
+- Two Kubernetes clusters acting as e.g. staging and production environments
 - An empty Github Repo
 - Exported environment variables GITHUB_TOKEN, GITHUB_USER, GITHUB_REPO

 - the latest Flux CLI installed on a workstation

 ## Create the inrastructure repository